What Is ICANN?

 More specifically, they help manage the repository for IP addresses, the root server network, and the domain name system in order to get this done.

-Note that this does not mean they control access to or the the content on the internet — a topic we’ll get into more later on when we discuss whether or not ICANN can shut down your website (Spoiler, nope!).
+Note that this does not mean they control access to or the content on the internet — a topic we’ll get into more later on when we discuss whether or not ICANN can shut down your website (Spoiler, nope!).

 Overall, ICANN manages millions of domain names and billions of IP addresses all over the globe.